bernie-g/geckolib/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Sponsor Us
+If you'd like to help support us, feel free to donate to our [patreon](https://www.patreon.com/geckosmods).
+The patreon is also where we post major announcements about the future of GeckoLib.
+We post smaller announcements in our discord.

 ## License
 [LGPL 3.0](https://www.gnu.org/licenses/lgpl-3.0.html)